In 2022, tuition for full-time students at University of Charleston was $31,400 a year.

 Remember, the total cost of tuition isn't the final cost for attending college.
-Many students find the actual cost of college is much less than the sticker price after grants, scholarships, and tuition discounts kick in.
-Additionally, student loans can make theactual cost of attending college feel more doable until after graduation.
+Many students pay far less than the total tuition after grants, scholarships, and tuition discounts kick in.
+And, student loans can make theprice of collegemore manageable until you're done with college.

-University of Charleston is a private, nonprofit institution, so it has the same tuition for residents of West Virginia as it does for students who live in other states.
+University of Charleston is a private, nonprofit institution, so it has the same tuition for students from West Virginia as it does for students who live in other states.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Take the time to check your state's guidelines for how to qualify for in-state residency.
+Choosing a school where you qualify for in-state tuition can drastically reduce the overall cost of college.
+Take the time to verify your state's eligibility criteria for as an in-state resident.
 Each state has different requirements to qualify as in-state resident.
 The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements as well, depending on the state you and your parents currently reside in.
+There may be additional requirements as well, depending on where you live.

 Explore other West Virginia colleges